 What counts as an instructional hour and day?

 The state sets minimum instructional hours and days that must be provided to students in a year.
 School districts must offer 180 days and an average of 1,027 hours of instruction a year.
 The definition of an instructional hour includes time spent engaged in educational activity, recess, passing time between classes, and parent-teacher conferences (RCW 28A.150.205).

 An instructional day is not defined in state law.
 The length of a school day is something that may be negotiated in a collective bargaining agreement between the district and the teachers union.

 Have a question we haven’t answered?
-Please submit it to Kelly Munn at email@example.com.
+Please submit it to email@example.com.

 Want to find out the latest in education news in Washington?
 Subscribe to our newsletter